ErinaTheDummy/SwordToShield/Character_Creation/Classes/Priest.md

 The nature order encompasses the protection of nature and the natural order.
 The nature order is lead by the goddess Nataluria.

-### Order Feature: Nature's Tongue (3rd Level)
-You perfectly understand animals and plants and they understand you.
-You are capable of speaking with them as any other npc.

 ### Order Spells
 You learn the following spells thanks to your order, these spells are always prepared and do not count against your maximum spells prepared.